andersbogsnes/homepage/content/presentations/apis/3_fastapi.md

 The mapped function now takes a named argument, which FastAPI will give us as a variable and we can use it in our function.

-Note that it is matched by name, so the placeholder name and the function name must be the same
+:warning: Note that it is matched by name, so the placeholder name and the function name must be the same

 ---

+## Multiple levels

 ```python
 @api.get("/hello/{name}/{greeting}")